Call us for free on 0800 840 9598

 Overlap and Flexibility

 While there is a general distinction, the line between commercial and industrial laundry equipment is not always clear-cut.
 The size and type of your business might dictate what’s considered “commercial” or “industrial.”
-For example:

 This flexibility is essential for businesses to choose the right equipment based on specific needs, rather than rigid definitions.